 2. PROVIDE LOTS OF NATURAL LIGHT

 The Mediterranean region is known for its abundant light.
 It follows that cyclamen like that, too.
 Place your plant in a well-lit spot — a couple of hours of sunlight a day is ideal.
 But remember, in their native habitat, cyclamen prefer dappled shade or the shelter of rocky crevices.
 Never place them in direct sunlight.

 3. WATER WHEN THE SOIL IS DRY

 Like all flowering houseplants, cyclamen are sensitive to both over- and under-watering.
 Water your plant only when the top of the soil is dry to the touch, taking care to avoid the leaves.
 Wetting the leaves can cause rot.

 After saturating your plant completely, make sure that all excess water has drained from the bottom of the pot.
 No plant likes to sit in standing water.

 Unlike plants in the wild, container plants must look to their pot to meet all of their needs.
 Feed your plant every one to two months with a water-soluble fertilizer at half strength.
 But don’t overdo it.
 Too much fertilizer will produce more leaves, but diminish blooms.

 GETTING YOUR CYCLAMEN TO REBLOOM

 After blooming, cyclamen go into a dormant state.
-In the wild, this means they sleep for the summer.
-However, if you’re interested in coaxing your houseplant to rebloom indoors, allow the leaves to die and stop watering.
+In their native habitat, winter-blooming species sleep for the summer.
+However, if you’re interested in coaxing your houseplant to rebloom indoors, allow the leaves to die back and stop watering.
 Place the plant in a cool, dark place, remove any dead foliage and let it sit for two months.